 BoxyBSD

 This page documents my experience with BoxyBSD, a free, non-profit VPS provider that offers IPv6-only virtual machines running BSD operating systems.
-As of September 2025, my FreeBSD box with BoxyBSD has been working reliably as a web server for over three months.
+As of September 2025, my FreeBSD box from BoxyBSD has been working reliably as a web server for over three months.
 It has been serving static sites, including this one, and a web application written in Crystal.

 BoxyBSD provides an IPv6-only server.
 To make services accessible to users on IPv4-only networks, you can use Cloudflare’s reverse proxy.
 Cloudflare will provide IPv4 access to your server.